 In this example, Holland America (not Holland Industries) holds a 50 percent interest in BGB and a 75 percent interest in IRW.
 If the activities of Holland Industries itself produce GHG emissions (e.g., emissions associated with electricity use at the head office), then these emissions should also be included in the consolidation at 100 percent.

-2. Define operational boundaries + video
+2. Define operational boundaries

-Next is setting the operational boundaries.
+Next step is setting the operational boundaries.
 The operational boundaries categorise the direct and indirect emissions, and determine the scope of accounting and reporting for the indirect emissions.

-Scopes according to the GHG-protocol
+Scope 1,2 & 3 according to the GHG-protocol

 In this step, you categorise all your emissions sources according to the GHG-protocol.
 The previous step is arbitrary and sets your choice.
 This step’s categorisation flows from your decision on the organisational boundaries in the previous step.
-These emissions sources are divided in three scopes, where the main difference between direct and indirect emissions has to do with the origin of the emissions and the degree of control an organisation has over them:

-• Scope 1 are direct emissions from direct energy sources, from the activities of the organisation itself.
+- Scope 1 are direct emissions from direct energy sources, from the activities of the organisation itself.
 This consists of all the emissions from exhausts, chimneys, etc. that are in your control.

-• Scope 2 are indirect emissions from direct energy sources.
+- Scope 2 are indirect emissions from direct energy sources.
 This is direct energy use (e.g. electricity), however the GHG emissions are felt somewhere else (i.e. the power plant).

-• Scope 3 are all other indirect emissions resulting from activities in your supply chain.
+- Scope 3 are all other indirect emissions resulting from activities in your supply chain.
 You can think of emissions from your logistic supplier, supplier’s emissions during production of components, employee commuting, emissions during use phase of products or services, etc.

 Below you can read more on the difference between scope 1,2 &3 emissions.